 First, let’s chat about how a common brake system works and what components are in the system.
 Most systems are hydraulic with some sort of air vacuum booster.
-For the simplest description on how they work, when you press on the brake pedal the booster helps the driver apply hundreds of pounds of pressure to the hydraulic components.
+For the simplest description of how they work, when you press on the brake pedal the booster helps the driver apply hundreds of pounds of pressure to the hydraulic components.
 The hydraulic system, (brake master cylinder) pushes fluid down towards the brake calipers and wheel cylinders via the brake lines.
 The pistons within these components are what apply the brake pads and or shoes to the rotating brake disc and brake drums.
 When you release your foot from the brake pedal, the booster relieves pressure to the master cylinder and fluid is allowed to return back to the brake fluid reservoir.

 Why are brakes hydraulic and not air?
 Hydraulic systems are great for hundreds of pounds of pressure without compressing and losing the pressure.
-If air was used instead of hydraulic, the air would compress easily as it would if you pressing on a balloon.
+If the air was used instead of hydraulic, the air would compress easily as it would if you pressed on a balloon.
 Hydraulics allow tremendous pressures to be applied without compressing.

 A common symptom of a failed brake component is a spongy brake pedal.
 Most of the time this represents a hydraulic problem.
-There is a compromise in your brake hydraulic system causing it to leak brake fluid out and allows air to get into the system.
+There is a compromise in your brake hydraulic system causing it to leak brake fluid out and allowing air to get into the system.
 This will cause a fading brake pedal and is often described to the auto repair shop as a spongy brake pedal.
 While you push down on the brake pedal instead of all the pressure going to the brake pistons some will leak out and you will experience a pedal that goes to the floor.
 When releasing the brake pedal on a leaking system the returning motion will suck in air.
-Once air is introduced to the system the brake hydraulics are no longer able to create the needed pressure to apply your brakes!
+Once the air is introduced to the system the brake hydraulics are no longer able to create the needed pressure to apply your brakes!